nmtkpbic/nmtk/README.md

 ### NMTK

-Non Motorized Transportation Tooklit
+Non Motorized Travel Analysis Toolkit

-The Non Motorized Transportation Toolkit is a tool that facilitates the development and execution of non-motorized transportation models.
+The Non Motorized Travel Analysis Toolkit is a tool that facilitates the development and execution of non-motorized transportation models.

 ### Pre-Requisites

-There are some pre-requisites that should be installed, the assumption in this case is that you are using debian, but these pre-reqs (and their install packages) translate easily (try google) to numerous other OSs:
+There are some pre-requisites that should be installed.
+The assumption in this case is that you are using debian, but these pre-reqs (and their install packages) translate easily (try google) to numerous other OSs:

  * apache2